wildcards-world/blog/content/blog/welcome-to-wildcards/index.md

 ## How can I get involved?

-Visit our website [Wildcards](https://wildcards.world) where you can go ahead, buy a wildcard, and start contributing toward endangered animal conservation.
+Visit our website [Wildcards](https://wildcards.world) where you can go ahead, buy a wildcard, and start contributing toward at risk animal conservation.

 Follow our socials to learn more about our project and the conservation causes we are working towards.